SSalekin/agora_hackathon/docs/NestFind Progress.md

 # NestFind Progress

-Last updated: 2026-06-23
+Last updated: 2026-06-24

 ## Current status

 NestFind has a working Next.js PWA for Agora-powered apartment discovery and a tested native-SOL rental deposit escrow deployed on Solana devnet.
-The main missing milestone is connecting the PWA to wallets and the deployed escrow for a complete browser-based transaction flow.
+The PWA is fully connected to Phantom wallets and the deployed escrow program.
+Tenants can create, fund, cancel, release, and dispute agreements.
+Landlords can approve, cancel, release after deadline, and resolve disputes.
+All transaction feedback, Explorer links, and wallet disconnect handling are implemented.

 ## Implemented